bgnicoll/rates-api/README.md

 ## Getting Started

-These instructions will help get up and running with the rate API on your local machine.
+These instructions will help you get up and running with the rate API on your local machine.

 ### Prerequisites